fabrix-app/spool-router/README.md

 // config/router.ts
 export const router = {
   sortOrder: 'asc', // (asc | desc)
-  prefix: '/api/v1'
+  prefix: '/api/v1' // (/my/api/endpoint | <myconfig.prefix>)
 }
 ```
 ##### router.sortOrder
 This will sort the routes based on the key (path) either ascending or descending.
 This is used in spools like Express where the order of routes matters.

 ##### router.prefix
-This config is optional and can be left as `''` or `null`.
-This will prefix each route with the specified prefix.
+This config is optional and can be left as `''`, `null`, or `false`.
+This will prefix each route with the specified prefix unless set individually on the route.
+The prefix for a route is powerful, and special consideration is given to it when compiling the route tuples.

 #### `config.routes`
 The list of route objects to be compiled for use by the webserver.